gtht/testingdeploy7/README.md

 * The Achievements app
 * Prof Chris

-We would like to thank our prof, Prof Chris, for his patience, guidance, constructive feedback and advice throughout these 13 weeks.
+"We would like to thank our prof, Prof Chris, for his patience, guidance, constructive feedback and advice throughout these 13 weeks." - Group 4

 [LICENSE]: ./LICENSE.md
 [version-badge]: https://img.shields.io/badge/version-1.0.0-blue.svg